 - Add the oregano, salt and pepper and stir.

 - Pour the vegetable broth and water and bring to a boil.

-- Stir in the squash, rice and bay leaf.
-Reduce heat to a low simmer and cook for 20 minutes until rice is cooked through.
+- Stir in the zucchini, rice and bay leaf.
+Reduce heat to a low simmer and cook for 20 minutes until rice is fluffy and cooked through.

 - Reduce heat to low and stir in as much of the lemon juice as you'd like.